IrynaUkr/mars-rover/README.md

 _The methods that serve the rover are in the MarsServiceClass class, which corresponds to the Single Responsibility Principle._

+## Functionality that supports multiple rovers works sequentially
+* the service method checks if the position is occupied with other rover.
+* The new rover will be placed at the RoverPlateau
+* Rover takes the directions and go there.
+* Rover can not move through th occupied position
+* Rover occupied the position at the end of its direction

-**Example Test Case** :
+**Example Test Case**
  To Run the program go to the App class and run it.

- Follow the instructions which you will see in the console output
+Follow the instructions which you will see in the console output.
+If you want to run several amount of rovers you need to enter the amount of rovers more than 1, otherwise enter more.

 _Lines of Input to the Program:_